escottgoodwin/lango-trans-de/README.md

 Download a corpus of a week's worth of news articles retrieved from a variety of newspapers and popular blogs that represent a wide variety of topics(business,politics,sports,technology,entertainment etc).
 (237 MB).

-To keep this demostration package self contained with mininal additional set up, the corpus is a text file.
+To keep this demonstration package self contained with minimal additional set up, the corpus is a text file.
 In production, the corpus articles would likely be stored in a database.

 **2. Create a Doc2Vec model from this corpus.**